Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Long-Lived: As a result of his dragon heritage, his lifespan is many times longer than that of wolves, as he doesn't look to have aged a day during the decade time skip after the Atlantic War.
 There's no indication of him being immortal; his aging process is just exceptionally slow.

-Black Eyes of Crazy: His irises are a fiery amber yellow, that practically blaze, set against pitch-black sclera—something he clearly inherited from Akane, since both his mother and brother share those dark, unsettling eyes.
-But that’s not the only thing about him that stands out—his gaze could literally kill.
-Even when he’s not pissed off (though it might look that way), Freki's default expression is pure intensity, making him look like one seriously intimidating wolf.
+Black Eyes of Evil: His irises are a fiery amber yellow, that practically blaze, set against pitch-black sclera, something he clearly inherited from Akane, since both his mother and brother share those dark, unsettling eyes. .

 Evil Sounds Deep: His voice rumbles with a growl so deep and menacing, it'll send shivers down your spine.
 It's a vocalization that commands immediate attention and respect, serving as a stark reminder that this wolf is a force to be reckoned with.
 Through this voice, he exudes his power and indomitable might.

-Dragon-in-Chief: Though the elders of the Dynasty, especially Anthony himself, wield the ultimate authority in the family, anyone on the active Dynasty roster must acknowledge Freki du Cronos as the Tribal Chief.
-Even when Mia was explicitly "sent" by the God to act as the fourth and final member in Freki's team against The V7D, Freki made it clear that he was unequivocally the leader for those standing with him during combat, a statement to which Mia acquiesced without hesitation.
+Dragon-in-Chief: Though the council of the Dynasty, especially Anthony himself, technically wield the ultimate authority in the family, anyone on the active Dynasty roster must acknowledge Freki du Cronos as the Tribal Chief.
+Freki made it clear that he was unequivocally the leader for those standing with him during combat, a statement to which the Dynasty acquiesced without hesitation.

 Stronger Sibling: Even though he's younger than his maternal half-brother , he's already got some serious strength on his side thanks to his dragon lineage.
 That, coupled with his colossal size, makes him one formidable force.

-Our Werewolves Are Different: He is a gigantic wolf who can turn into a human, and he has the ability to revert to that shape both partially and completely.
+Our Werewolves Are Different: He is not a werewolf.
+He is a gigantic Velkanian wolf who can turn into a human, and he has the ability to revert to that shape both partially and completely.

 World's Strongest Man: The Tribal Chief is a name that carries weight—feared, respected, and acknowledged as one of the strongest beings out there.
-In terms of sheer, brute strength, only pureblood dragons can go toe-to-toe with him.
-Only five individuals—Seraphim, Sokar, Asura, Laurel, and Anthony—can actually put him at a clear disadvantage.
+In terms of sheer, brute strength, only pureblood dragons are in the same league as him.
+And only five individuals—Seraphim, Sokar, Asura, Laurel, and Anthony—can actually put him at a clear disadvantage.
 And let’s be real, these aren’t just regular fighters.
-We’re talking an angel, a demon, the fusion of a god and a human, and two full-blown gods.
+We’re talking an angel, a demon, the fusion of the V7D's captain and vicecaptain, and two full-blown gods.
 And most of them had these powers bestowed, awakened, or outright stolen.
 Freki?
 He fights with nothing but the body he was born with, sharpened through years of unforgiving discipline, relentless battles, and an iron will that refuses to break.
 No divine blessings.
 No supernatural hacks.
 Just pure, primal dominance.
+Some feats of his strength include:

 Dominant Species Genes: Despite the potential for dragons to crossbreed with a wide array of species, their distinctive features remain predominant.
 According to Anthony, if a human were to produce offspring with a dragon, that child would essentially grow up to closely resemble a pureblooded dragon upon reaching full adulthood.
 Cases similar to Freki's are exceptionally uncommon, where Anthony's dragon DNA was somehow tempered by Akane's wolf DNA, although Freki retains the size, eyes, fangs, and claws characteristic of a dragon.